 Completion of industry certifications does not preclude any of the courses and course exemption is not provided for industry certifications.
 Students are encouraged to write associated industry certifications after completing the courses but this is not a requirement of the program.

 Program Completion Deadline: Students are expected to complete the full program within three years from the time of enrolment.

 Who it’s for

 This program is ideal for individuals in an organization looking to assume some responsibility for Network Administration.

 Students completing this program will have hands-on knowledge of network operating systems, the underlying communication protocols, and the supporting hardware.
 Network Administrator Technicians, under guidance of more senior administrators, may be responsible for setting up servers, workstations and peripherals.
 They may install and maintain the network hardware and software; ensure network connectivity, perform equipment and software upgrades, ensure data integrity, and implement basic network security.

-Register today for part-time studies courses.
+Register today for Flexible Learning (formerly Part-time Studies) courses.

 A pathway into full-time studies allows graduates of the Network Administrator Technician (NAT) Associate Certificate to obtain advanced credit in the Computer Information Systems Administration (CISA) diploma program.
 Candidates must take the following additional courses:

 - A database fundamentals course endorsed by the CISA program (e.g. COMP 1630)